Life’s rough at the edges

 Over the two days and four nights per week it’s open, the Rough Edges cafe serves over 100 people who are disadvantaged, homeless or at risk of homelessness.
-Relying on donations of food from local businesses, Rough Edges provides food, a safe lounge-room style environment, television and games.
+Relying on donations from local businesses and restaurants, Rough Edges provides food, a safe lounge-room style environment, television and games.
 Hospitality and relationships with patrons are at the heart of the vision of Rough Edges.
 Over 80 volunteers assist the church to operate the Rough Edges Cafe.

-During daytime sessions, Rough Edges cafe doubles as a waiting room for CAPP which provides clients with 40 minute appointments for legal advice, counselling, financial and practical assistance.
+During daytime sessions, Rough Edges cafe doubles as a waiting room for Community Assistance and Partnership Program (CAPP) services, which provide 40-minute appointments for legal advice, counselling, financial and practical assistance.
 While they wait, clients can have a coffee, something to eat and a chat with Rough Edges volunteers.

 All donations are tax deductible.

 - Give thanks for the extensive training conducted over many years which has resulted in over 80 volunteers assisting with the Rough Edges Cafe each evening.

 - Give thanks for the growth of the project over twenty years and its extensive relationships with the local community and the different projects which have spun off this project.

 - Pray for the ongoing outreach to people who utilise the cafe for food and friendship.

 Case Study – pro bono

 Mr L was of a non-English speaking background.
 He was on a disability pension with cognitive disabilities from a car accident and possibly also suffering from a mental illness.
 Although he lived in a private rented home, Mr L led a nomadic lifestyle.

 He attended the centre as he was facing imminent eviction from his home because of non-payment of rent and the approaching end of the rental agreement.
 Mr L’s non-payment of rent was because of his misunderstanding of the termination notice from the landlord.